Utilities, mining boost U.S. industrial production

 The industrial sector is being supported by a strengthening global economy and a weakening dollar, which is helping to make U.S. exports more competitive relative to those of the nation’s main trading partners.
 A survey early this month showed an acceleration in factory activity in December, with a measure of new orders recording its best reading since January 2004.

-The dollar maintained gains versus a basket of currencies after the data, while prices for U.S. Treasuries were little changed.

-Mining production increased 1.6 percent in December amid a rebound in oil and gas well drilling.
+Mining production increased 1.6 percent amid a rebound in oil and gas well drilling.
 Utilities production accelerated 5.6 percent last month after declining 3.1 percent in November.

 Bitter cold gripped a large part of the country at the end of December.
-The surge in utilities demand added to strong December retail sales in supporting expectations of an acceleration in consumer spending in the fourth quarter.
+The surge in utilities demand bodes well for consumer spending in the fourth quarter.

-Consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased at a 2.2 percent annualized rate in the third quarter.

 But manufacturing output gained only 0.1 percent in December, putting a wrinkle on the report, after rising 0.3 percent in the prior month.
 Manufacturing production jumped 1.5 percent in October.